![]() |

 What an amazing place for a wild swim in the Lake District.
 Read on to discover where this is and learn about the best Wild Swimming spots in the Lake District. |

-The 10 Best Wild Swimming Spots in the Lake District that you need to know about
+5 Wild Swimming Spots in the Lake District that you need to know about

 I’ve been exploring the Lake District for many years now and I’m always on the look out for Wild Swimming spots to reap the benefits of cold water swimming.
 You can obviously swim in all of the big lakes, but I prefer rivers and the smaller tarns – the more off the beaten track the better.
-There are some superb places that are less well know to people not familiar with the Lake District, and on this blog post you will find the 10 best in the Lake District to help you plan a wild swimming adventure.
+There are some superb places that are less well know to people not familiar with the Lake District, and on this blog post you will find 5 ideas in the Lake District to help you plan a wild swimming adventure.
 If you do visit these wild swimming spots please respect them and leave no rubbish or trace of you ever being there so we can all enjoy these natural beauty spots.

 #1.
 Tongue pot, River Esk, Upper Eskdale, Lake District Wild Swimming